Otolaryngology–Head and Neck Surgery

 Located in the lower portion of the neck, the thyroid gland produces thyroid hormones and is responsible for regulating the body’s metabolism.
-In patients with hyperthyroidism, the thyroid produces too much thyroid hormone, resulting in a variety of problems, such as:
+In patients with hyperthyroidism or Graves’ disease, the thyroid produces too much thyroid hormone, resulting in a variety of problems.

 - Increased sweating

 - A change in the appearance of the eyes

 A diagnosis of hyperthyroidism is made when a blood test shows high levels of thyroid hormones and very low levels of thyroid-stimulating hormones (TSH), which is produced by the pituitary gland.
 When there are excessive levels of thyroid hormones in the bloodstream, the body’s normal feedback mechanism turns off the pituitary gland’s production of TSH, resulting in very low TSH levels.

 Patients diagnosed with hyperthyroidism are first evaluated and treated by endocrinologists, specialists in treating medical thyroid issues.
 The endocrinologist may order additional testing for hyperthyroidism, which may include a nuclear medicine scan.

 Patients with hyperthyroidism are always initially treated with antithyroid drugs (methimazole and/or PTU), which inhibit thyroid hormone production by the thyroid gland.
 Although very effective, antithyroid medications are often needed for long periods of time to achieve remission and have some risk of mild to severe side effects.
 Sometimes beta-blockers are also prescribed to initially control the symptoms related to hyperthyroidism.